-Philippine president's muscle disorder is 'nothing serious': official
+Duterte's latest ailment puts new spotlight on his health

 MANILA (Reuters) - Allies of Philippine President Rodrigo Duterte played down concern about his health on Monday after the firebrand leader announced he is suffering from a chronic neuromuscular disorder.

-Duterte on the weekend told members of the Filipino community in Russia, where he was on a working visit, that he has a rare autoimmune neuromuscular disease that is causing one of his eyelids to droop, the latest ailment he has suffered.
+Duterte, who has quipped that he might not live out a six-year term that ends in 2022, told members of the Filipino community in Russia at the weekend that he has a rare autoimmune neuromuscular disease that is causing one of his eyelids to droop.

+News of the 74-year-old leader’s latest condition comes on top of back problems, migraines, a throat illness and another disease that affects the circulation.

 “He has localized ocular myasthenia.
 He had been worked up on this and it has not progressed, it remained localized,” said a close Duterte aide, Senator Christopher “Bong” Go.